 Exposure to EMF and Ofcom’s role

 All uses of radio spectrum generate electromagnetic fields (EMF) and there are internationally recognised guidelines to help ensure services operate in a way that will not adversely affect health.
 The guidelines are published by the International Commission for Non-Ionising Radiation Protection (ICNIRP) and include limits on EMF exposure for the protection of the general public.
-We refer to these limits as the “general public EMF limits”.
+We refer to these limits as the “general public EMF limits” (Please see section 3 of our Guidance on EMF Compliance and Enforcement (PDF, 598.6 KB) for further details).
 In the UK, Public Health England (PHE) takes the lead on public health matters associated with EMF, and has a statutory duty to provide advice to Government on any health effects that may be caused by exposure to EMF.
 PHE’s main advice is that EMF exposure should comply with the general public EMF limits.